-3.2.1 Victoria - Solar Homes Program
+3.2.1 Victorian Solar Homes Program

 In August 2018, the Victorian Labor Government announced a new solar rebate scheme for the installation of rooftop solar PV on eligible dwellings.
-The plan is means tested to households of income less than \$180,000 and is expected to fund the installation of rooftop PV systems on 720,000 homes over a 10-year period.
-According to the 2016 Australian Bureau of Statistics (ABS) Census, approximately 11% of Victorian households would be ineligible for the program as their annual household income exceeds \$180,000.
+The plan is means tested to households of combined taxable income less than \$210,000 and is expected to fund the installation of rooftop PV systems on 720,000 homes over a 10-year period.
+According to the 2021 Australian Bureau of Statistics (ABS) Census, more than 98% of Victorian households would be eligible for the program as their annual household income is less than \$210,000.

 Since July 2021, the offer has been open to Victorian households and small businesses who may receive a rebate to cover half the cost of a solar PV system up to a maximum of \$1,400 for households and \$3,500 for small businesses.
-Since July 2019, eligible Victorian residents have also been able to receive an interest free loan for a period of four years to finance the remainder of the cost of installation up to the value of their rebate.
+Eligible Victorian residents have also been able to receive an interest free loan for a period of four years to finance the remainder of the cost of installation up to the value of their rebate.

 Rebates of up to \$2,950 and \$1,000 are also being offered to install a solar-battery system or SWH unit, respectively, in eligible dwellings that have not previously received a Solar Homes rebate.

 In addition, the Victorian Government has pledged to support uptake of rooftop solar on rental properties.
 This component involves an additional \$82 million package of 50,000 rebates to be delivered over a 10-year period to eligible tenants and landlords that agree to share the remaining costs of the system.
-As of August 2022, the rebate is of \$1,400 value.
+As of October 2023, the rebate is of \$1,400 value.